 What you might notice is that there isn’t a way to flag the priority of the issue, say one of your C-Suite user's email isn’t working, Microsoft may rate this as non-critical issue because the issue is localised or there is a temporary workaround.
 Your CEO, COO or CIO may feel a bit differently about that and the level of support that Microsoft would provide in this case, with little commitment to fix the issue soon.

-Office 365 phone support
+Office 365 phone support in the United Kingdom

-As well the admin center service request options, it’s always possible to phone Microsoft and ask for support.
+As well the admin centre service request options, it’s always possible to phone Microsoft and ask for support.
 This would usually be done by an authorised administrator, someone with technical expertise, that is knowledgeable about the environment and that can explain the situation to the Microsoft support agent.

 Details of the phone numbers for Office 365 support is available here - Contact support for business products - Admin Help.